 No one wants to get “canceled” by any portion of their audience by having the wrong political view.
 So instead of causing waves, we avoid the topics and write about stuff that everyone can agree on, like index funds are great investment tools, and it’s a great idea to have an emergency fund.
 That stuff is super safe, and helpful to pretty much everyone.

 Don’t Pretend its Not Political

 But the thing that gets me is when people pretend that personal finance is not political at all.
 That’s just disingenuous.
 There are tons of policies in place that affect people’s money.
 These policies have different impacts based on a variety of factors, including as race, gender, and class.
-Pretending that isn’t real hurts the people that we are trying to help.
+Pretending that it isn’t real hurting the people that we are trying to help.

 Pretending that everyone is capable of achieving financial independence is unfair, and it hurts the communities that have been left out of the conversation.
 Even saying that everyone can build an emergency fund, or spend less money, or find a better job, or any other basic finance principle that’s often touted as “easy” shows a blatant disregard for the fact that there are people who literally can’t do those things.

 If you’re not sure what I mean when I say that there are systems in place that actively prevent people from achieving these same goals, check out this post on the poverty trap.
 It’s a very real phenomena that’s happening right now in the United States.
 Listen to this podcast from Journey to Launch about the Black Tax, and learn about how systematic racism has prevented people from gaining wealth.
 This stuff is all very real – but it’s considered political so we shy away from it; ignore its existence.
 I don’t think we can do that anymore.

 What Should We Do Instead?